Any plans for the nearest future?

 Other opportunities to study or work abroad are available online.

+The Eurodesk ‘Deadline Reminder’ provides details of upcoming deadlines, including for training programmes and placements.
 You’ll find last minute volunteering placements on Eurodesk’s ‘Last Minute Offers’ page.

 If you like working with children, think about working as an au pair, a chance to live with a family abroad and learn the language while helping with childcare or housework.